Lesson 3 - Bind Chart Series to Data

 Create a Chart and Bind it to Data

-- Start MS Visual Studio 2012, 2013, 2015, 2017 or 2019 and create a new Windows Forms Application or open an existing one.
+Create a new Windows Forms Application or open an existing one.

-The following message will appear.
+The following message appears:

 Click Next on the following page to save the created connection string to the configuration file.

-Specify a Series Data Source
+Specify a Series

 In the invoked Series Collection Editor, click Add…, and select the Bar view.

-- set the SeriesBase.ArgumentDataMember property to the ProductName data field;
+- Set the SeriesBase.ArgumentDataMember property to the ProductName data field.

-- and the only value of the SeriesBase.ValueDataMembers property to UnitPrice.
+- Set the SeriesBase.ValueDataMembers property to UnitPrice.

 Customize the Chart

-Adjust the series-view-specific options.
+Adjust the following options:

-Adjust the legend.
+Adjust the Legend